Situation-Aware Environment Perception Using a Multi-Layer Attention Map: Related Work

 For situation-awareness, individual solutions for specific setups and/or problems exist, where resources are allocated dynamically towards relevant data (cf. examples from Section~\ref{sec:intro}).
 High-level concepts for architectures that enable the application of these solutions in a more generic way exist as well, although they do not provide details on their implementation.
 Albus~\cite{Albus1999, Albus2002} introduced a layered architecture for task planning of autonomous agents in 1999, including modules for the inclusion of a-priori knowledge.
 Gehrke~\cite{Gehrke2008} introduced requirements a situation-aware system must meet that are derived from the levels of situation-awareness from Endsley~\cite{Endsley1995}.
 To the best of our knowledge, only one approach provides actual implementation details and performance results: Matzka et al. \cite{Matzka2012}, relating to Matzkas thesis from 2009~\cite{Matzka2009}, introduced a situation-aware system for a forward-looking sensor setup that focuses on highway scenarios.
 Regions of interest, corresponding to patches of an image, are defined using a-priori knowledge and online information.
 These regions are further investigated based on their \textit{utility}, and a subset of available modules for traffic participant detection and classification is deployed for the most useful regions.
 However, the interpretation of relevant data as a set of image patches restricts the applicability of their system for a generic processing chain for automated driving as per Ulbrich et al.~\cite{Ulbrich2017}.
 Similarly, their system does not generalize as a concept for any type of automated vehicle, but is instead tailored to the vehicle they have used.
 These design decisions were reasonable at that time, but do no longer apply to the state of the art in automated driving.
 Employed sensors, sensor coverage of the environment, and the required flexibility in driving tasks to be executed require a flexible and scalable concept that ideally applies to all automated vehicles.

-To implement such a flexible concept, the used software architecture shall support dynamic connections between modules and/or dynamically changing interfaces.
-The same holds for the other way around, as architectures supporting dynamic reconfiguring require means to decide on what to configure.
+To implement such a flexible concept, the software architecture shall support dynamic connections between modules and/or dynamically changing interfaces.
+The same holds for the other way around, The same holds for the other way around, as architectures that support dynamic reconfiguring need to decide what to configure.
 Available architectures are, among others, SAFER developed by Kim et al.\cite{Kim2012} using standby modules to reconfigure in case of a module failure or ASOA, introduced by Kampmann et al.~\cite{Kampmann2019} using an \textit{orchestrator} to reconfigure the active software modules in real time during operation.
 Schlatow et al.~\cite{Schlatow2015} formulate a more general, constraint based approach.
 Also, ROS2~\cite{Thomas2014, ros22021} supports reconfiguring using managed life-cycle nodes.
 With our work on a scalable and modular frame for situation-aware environment perception, we aim to support configuration decisions.
 However, details on software architecture are out of the scope of this work.